InitRoot/initroot.github.io/_posts/2022-11-02-AuditWalk.md

   - Insecure Code
 ---

 I've recently had the pleasure to perform an engagement focusing on compromising a well-known audit solution.
 After some basic analysis of the solution and specifically the various thick clients, we identified that the customer implemented the thick clients with LDAP SSO.
-This was found to be insecurely implemented and we eventually end up with some user impersation attacks, reversing encrpytion and xxxx.
+This was found to be insecurely implemented and we eventually end up with some user impersonation attacks, reversing encrpytion and bypassing logical access to the Admin application.

 <!--more-->